cruzer42/hello-world/README.md

 # hello-world
 Repository
-I opened this github account to work on Data Science Changes for this version are these comments
+I opened this github account to work on Data Science.
+Changes for this version are these comments.